techborder/wp/wp-content/plugins/comment-images/README.txt

 * Provides dashboard functionality for seeing the images that are attached to each comment
 * Makes the images available in the Media Uploader
 * Is fully localized and ready for translation

-For more information or to follow the project, check out the [project page](http://tommcfarlin.com/projects/comment-images/).

 == Installation ==